CommWebTeam/gen_dw_format/table_formatter/README.md

 - the only tags in a table that aren't contained within cells (td or th tags) are tr, caption, thead, tbody, and tfooter tags.

 ## Adding actions

+The process to add an action is as follows:
+1. In table_formatter.html: Add the action as an option for "Action to perform".
+2. In table_format_helpers.js:
+    - Create a helper function for the action at the bottom of the script.
+    - Refer to the new helper function when the action is selected in format_table().
+3. In README.md (this file): If necessary, add a mention of the action in the Inputs section.

+### Helper functions

 Helper functions for actions are placed at the bottom of table_format_helpers.js.
 They are referred to in the top level function, format_table().